-In this month’s Insight In Person podcast, we explore how poaching affects companies and industries—and why it may not always be a bad thing.
+In this month’s episode of the Insight In Person podcast, we explore how poaching affects companies and industries—and why it may not always be a bad thing.
 We also hear from a former executive recruiter about how you can make yourself more attractive to headhunters.

 Podcast Insight In Person

 Kellogg School professors Gad Allon and Achal Bassamboo join Kellogg School PhD student Evan Barlow to discuss their recent research on poaching.
 They explain why some companies are open to having their employees poached.

 Then we hear from Adnan Rukieh, director of career services for executive and part-time MBA students at the Kellogg School and a former executive search consultant, about how employees looking to change jobs may best position themselves for success.

 Jessica LOVE: It’s rough to lose a talented employee.
 Smart companies work hard to keep their best workers from ever visiting a job board.
 But sometimes that isn’t enough.
 Sometimes the jobs come straight to them.
 Sometimes they are poached—and it’s happening more than ever.

 LOVE: You’re listening to Insight In Person, a podcast produced by the Kellogg School of Management at Northwestern University.
 I’m your host, Jessica Love.
 This month we’ll hear from Kellogg School researchers about how poaching affects individual companies—and entire industries.
 Then, we’ll hear from a former recruiter—one of those people who does the actual poaching.
 He’ll give us the inside scoop into what recruiters are looking for and how you can make yourself as poachable as possible.
 So stay with us.

 Evan BARLOW: Employee poaching is really, really prevalent.
 There was a study done a little while ago that found that 80 percent of all the people who go from one job to another are poached.